Imitation as a Mechanism of Cultural Transmission

 publisher's pdf (with 3 month embargo)

 Marriott, Chris; Parker, James; and Denzinger, Jörg, "Imitation as a Mechanism of Cultural Transmission" (2010).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 189.